ibm-cloud-docs/app-configuration/ac-integrate-sdk-android.md

 - [Android Studio](https://developer.android.com/studio/index.html){:external}
 - [Gradle](https://gradle.org/install){:external}

-## Integrating feature flag SDK
+## Integrating {{site.data.keyword.appconfig_short}} SDK
 {: #ac-integrate-ff-sdk-android}

-{{site.data.keyword.appconfig_short}} service provides feature flag SDK to integrate with your Android application.
-You can evaluate the values of your feature flag by integrating the feature flag SDK.
+{{site.data.keyword.appconfig_short}} service provides Android SDK to integrate with your Android application.
+You can evaluate the values of your feature flag by integrating the SDK.

 1. Install the SDK using either one of the following option:
    - [Download]() and import the package to your Android studio project.